 No one told me just how tired I’d feel as a mom.
 I swam competitively in college and often felt physically exhausted from working out 3+ hours a day.
-My body was pushed to limits I didn’t know were possible.
-Being a mom is a slightly different experience, but wow it is so exhausting.
-Not just physically, but mentally and emotionally as well.
+I pushed my body to limits I didn’t know were possible.
+While being a mom is a slightly different experience, wow it is so exhausting.
+Not just physically but mentally and emotionally as well.

-As moms we are on call 24 hour a day, 7 days a week.
+As moms, we are on call 24 hours a day, seven days a week.
 It’s a job that literally never ends.
-Even when our children grow up and leave the house they are still a part of us.
-I know I call my mom almost every day and I’m 35!
+Even when our children grow up and leave the house, they are still a part of us.
+I call my mom every few days, and I’m 38!

-When the kids are young the physical exhaustion is real, but so is the emotional and spiritual fatigue.
-It’s so easy to let this tiredness take over when we are in the trenches of motherhood.
+When our kids are young, the physical exhaustion is real, but so is the emotional and spiritual fatigue.
+If we aren’t intentional, this tiredness takes over in the trenches of motherhood.

 Instead of losing my temper with the kids or taking my frustration out on my husband, I’ve learned to hit pause and find peace.